 My research is centered on the idea of 'voice', which I define as an instrumental and constitutive means of development.
-My research is deeply concerned with the issues related to sustainability and social justice, and I am critical to the modernist, neoliberal, and capitalist approaches to those issues.
+My research is deeply concerned with the issues related to sustainability and social justice, and I am critical of the modernist, neoliberal, and capitalist approaches to those issues.
 Most of my research focuses on studying, analyzing, and designing computing technologies with marginalized populations around the world through this lens.
 I draw heavily on political philosophy, critical theory, social science, anthropology, and STS literature in my work.
 I design, develop, deploy, and evaluate technologies that connect theories from these disciplines to mobile and ubiquitous computing, natural language processing, social media, and machine learning.
 My research involves both theoretical depth and technical challenges.

-Gender, Identity, and Social Justice
+Gender, Identity, Harassment, and Social Justice

 The objective of this project is to deepen our understanding of how social standards are reinforced by computing technologies, and develop emancipatory platforms for social justice.
 We are interested in a wide range of topics in this area ranging from gender-based violence and protest to madness and prostitution.

 Migration creates various tensions around a person's identity and political right, which are rooted in their communal memory and political reality.
 We investigate how these tensions are translated into computing, and build novel technologies to address these issues.